imardari/TaskApp/README.md

 <li>Mark each sub task as completed and once the last sub task is completed - automatically complete the task</li>
 <li>Store active tasks assigned to your friends</li>
 <li>Store completed tasks that were assigned to your friends</li>
+<li>Add a leader board(create competition) that is vissible to friends only.
+That way you can see who completed more tasks</li>
+<li>Add points only for the tasks that were assigned by someone else, do not add points for the tasks you assigned to yourself(prevent cheating)</li>
 <li>More to come...</li>
 </ul>